The Annual Rosslare Small Boats Festival began life in 1985. From the very start it was a popular competition amongst anglers from all over the UK.

 The Welcome night provides the best opportunity to ask any questions about aspects of the competition you are unsure about.
 Both the festival organiser and the committee members will be in attendance.
 The organiser will discuss as much of the competition format, how the boats are launched and every other aspect of the competition on the night.
 However, if you have any questions at all, please do not be afraid to ask any member of the committee or the organiser.

 This is a long night so be prepared to dig in for the long haul!
 Presentation night is the chance to unwind after a long week of competition, it’s also your chance to pick up a prize for your efforts.
-The prizes are carefully picked so that every crew member no matter what position is in with a chance of taking home at least something.
+The prizes are carefully picked so that every crew member no matter what position their boat finished in, is in with a chance of taking home at least something.